apptainer/apptainer-userdocs/encryption.rst

  Overview
 **********

-In {Singularity} >= v3.4.0 a new feature to build and run encrypted containers has been added to allow users to encrypt the file system image within a SIF.
+{Singularity} provides a feature to build and run encrypted containers as well allows users to encrypt the file system image within a SIF.
 This encryption can be performed using either a passphrase or asymmetrically via an RSA key pair in Privacy Enhanced Mail (PEM/PKCS1) format.
 The container is encrypted in transit, at rest,